jeffpar/basicdos/demos/dual/index.md

 memory usage to 128K.
 You can use the **MEM** command to display current memory usage.

+You might be tempted to think that **MEMSIZE** is a way to "partition" memory, so that each session has a dedicated amount, but no -- **MEMSIZE** is simply a means of testing BASIC-DOS with different memory sizes.
+And in any case, partitioning memory would not be a good strategy.

 {% include machine.html id="ibm5150" %}

+BASIC-DOS development was performed on this PC XT [Development Machine](../dev/).
+A [Dual Monitor Development Machine](dev/) is available, too.